CGabGit/ETL-Project/README.md

 # **Job scraping with Python and Docker**

-## _This application is a prototype of an app that uses webscraping to extract job listings and conducts an analysis to identify the most frequently mentioned skills and technologies.
+####This application searches for job postings and performs an NLP analysis to find the most commonly mentioned skills and qualifications for a job title.
 ---

 ## Structure of the project